k2view-academy/K2View-Academy/articles/26_fabric_security/01_fabric_security_overview.md

 - Web-services
 - Role Based Access Control management

 It is important to note that, here, we will only address the security features that are related to Fabric as a product.
-An entire section dealing with all the aspects of Fabric DevOps environment safeguarding, rules, policies and best practices is available [here](/articles/99_fabric_infras/devops/01_fabric_security_overview.md).
+An full section dealing with all the aspects of Fabric DevOps environment safeguarding, rules, policies and best practices is available [here](/articles/99_fabric_infras/devops/01_fabric_security_overview.md).